virtlabx/aws-terraform-bloomreach/README.md

 - Dynamodb table for locking terraform state file.
 - Main file that has terraform backend, providers, availability zones ..etc
 - Encrypted S3 bucket for the backend which has a lifecycle rule.
 - Using IAM module to create 1 service user "k8s-user".
-(AK and SK are attached in the email).
+(AK and SK are in the email attached link).
 - VPC that has 3 private subnets and 3 public subnets in each AZ.
 - KMS key to encrypt EKS cluster config.
-- EKS cluster with an encrypted config.
+- EKS cluster with an encrypted config(Security best practise).
 - Imported AWS ssh public Key pair.
-- Route53 domain.
+- Route53 domain for EC2 instance.
 - Security group for jenkins EC2 instance.
-- EC2 instance that runs jenkins.
+- EC2 instance that runs jenkins and uses an EIP.
-- IAM account password policy that id better for security.
+- IAM account password policy that is better for security.
-- IAM role for cloudwatch agent and IAM instance profile.
+- IAM role for cloudwatch agent that is installed in the ec2 instance and IAM instance profile.

 ### To run terraform: